taylenschmaltz/DiscordDMBot/README.md

 # DiscordDMBot

 This discord bot is used to dm individual users or a group of users.
 The bot can take the ids of everyone in a role to then allow a user to have the bot dm that group of users.
+Invite the bot here:

 ![dm commands](https://user-images.githubusercontent.com/38481385/108740665-e9098900-7503-11eb-8cc1-c90961690bea.png)